apache/incubator-liminal/docs/source/getting_started_with_liminal.md

 ### Closing up

-Killing (cmd-c) the cmd you are running in would partially stop the containers in Docker desktop.
+Killing (control-c) the cmd you are running in would partially stop the containers in Docker desktop.
 But, for making sure the dockers have closed:

 ```
-docker container stop liminal-postgress
-docker container stop liminal-webserver
+docker container stop liminal-postgress  liminal-webserver liminal-scheduler```
-docker container stop liminal-scheduler
 ```

-And don't forget to stop the python virtualenv, just write:
+And don't forget to deactivate the python virtualenv, just write:

 ```
 deactivate